We use resources wisely, seek new solutions and work to reduce our environmental footprint.

 The integrated resource planning process uses models to evaluate how energy and capacity needs balance with supply.
 The future planning horizon typically covers 15 to 30 years.
 We use a year-by-year load forecast that includes both the energy required at the time of maximum consumption and the total amount of energy consumed over time.
 Energy supply alternatives are modeled using expected performance characteristics, operating and capital costs.

-The sensitivity scenarios we consider include potential future policy mandates to reduce greenhouse gas emissions, such as the court-delayed Clean Power Plan or possible replacement regulation, or the effects of monetized greenhouse gas emissions.
-Alliant Energy has utilized economic projections from the Wood Mackenzie consulting service for fuel prices, market energy costs, capacity prices, and emissions costs including carbon pricing.
+The sensitivity scenarios we consider include potential future policy mandates and regulations to reduce greenhouse gas emissions or their monetized effects.
+Alliant Energy utilizes economic projections for fuel prices, market energy costs, capacity prices and emissions costs, including carbon pricing.
 We will continue to evaluate appropriate integrated resource planning inputs for carbon in the future.

 Ultimately, integrated resource planning results are further assessed in light of our strategy and non-quantifiable risks that cannot be considered in the model.
 This guides our decisions on the best future energy resources to meet our customers’ electricity needs.